1962

 the title deeds in March.

 Rudin also settled Marilyn's transfert from the MCA to his own firm.
-He worked at Gang,Tyre and Brown practice which guarantee the defense of show-business personalities, and also the defense of people in front of the Un-American Activities Investigation Committee.
+He worked at Gang,Tyre and Brown practice which guaranteed the defense of show-business personalities, and also the defense of people in front of the Un-American Activities Investigation Committee.

-He also ran Frank
+He also ran Frank Sinatra's business.

 Saturday, January 20,

-she met poet Carl Sandburg who co-wrote a screenplay in Los Angeles..
+she met poet Carl Sandburg who co-wrote a screenplay in Los Angeles.

 ,